return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_fb_helper_c.rst

 helper functions used by many drivers to implement the kernel mode setting interfaces.

+Drivers that support a dumb buffer with a virtual address and mmap support, should try out the generic fbdev emulation using \ :c:func:`drm_fbdev_generic_setup`\ .

 Setup fbdev emulation by calling \ :c:func:`drm_fb_helper_fbdev_setup`\  and tear it down by calling \ :c:func:`drm_fb_helper_fbdev_teardown`\ .